COMMITTEE ON HOUSE ADMINISTRATION

 (c) The Committee is authorized to have printed and bound testimony and other data presented at hearings held by the Committee, and to make such information available to the public.
 All costs of stenographic services and transcripts in connection with any meeting or hearing of the Committee shall be paid from the appropriate House account.

-(e) The Committee’s rules shall be made publicly available in electronic form and published in the Congressional Record not later than 60 days after the Committee is elected in each odd-numbered year.
+(e) The Committee’s rules shall be made publicly available in electronic form and published in the Congressional Record not later than 60 days after the Chairperson is elected in each odd-numbered year.